opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 ### Append with order modifier (`+` and `/`)

-The append with order modifier combines the values of two or more keys into a single output value based on the order specified after the `/` modifier.
+The append with order modifier combines the values of two or more keys into a single output value based on the order specified after the `/`.
 You have the flexibility to customize the separator that separates the appended values.
 The append modifier is useful for compiling multiple fields into a single formatted output line, constructing structured lists of data items, and consolidating values from various sources.

 #### Example of usage